-The maturation of the CORBA specification [1] and CORBAcompliant object request broker (ORB) implementations have simplified the development of distributed applications with complex functional requirements.
-Next-generation distributed real-time and embedded (DRE) applications, however, also have complex quality of service (QoS) requirements, such as stringent bandwidth, latency, jitter, and dependability needs.
-These needs have not been well served by early versions of CORBA due to the lack of QoS support.
-The integration of Real-time CORBA 1.0 [2] into the CORBA specification has therefore been an important step towards the creation of standard, commercial-off-the-shelf (COTS) middleware that can deliver end-to-end QoS support in DRE systems.
+The maturation of the CORBA specification [1] and CORBAcomplient object request broker (ORB) implementations have simplified the development of distributed applications with complex functional requirements.
+However, next-generation distributed real-time and embedded (DRE) applications also have complex quality of service (QoS) requirements, such as stringent bandwidth, latency, jitter, and dependability needs, which have not been well served by early versions of CORBA due to the lack of QoS support.
+The integration of Realtime CORBA 1.0 [2] into the CORBA specification has therefore been an important step towards the creation of standard, commercial-off-the-shelf (COTS) middleware that can deliver end-to-end QoS support at multiple levels in DRE systems.

-As shown in Figure 1, a Real-time CORBA ORB endsys-
+As shown in Figure 1, Real-time CORBA ORB endsys-

-Figure 1: Standard Capabilities in Real-time CORBA ORB Endsystems tem consists of network interfaces, an I/O subsystem, other OS mechanisms, and ORB middleware capabilities that support end-to-end predictability for operations in fixed-priority CORBA applications.
+Figure 1: Standard Capabilities in Real-time CORBA ORB Endsystems tems define standard capabilities that support end-to-end predictability for operations in fixed-priority CORBA applications.
 These capabilities [3] include standard interfaces and QoS policies that allow applications to configure and control the following resources: